 Emerging Trends in AI

-AI, as a field, is expected to change rapidly in the coming years.
+Artificial Intelligence careers are expected to change rapidly in the coming years.
 Having leaders on top of current changes in the field is extremely valuable because AI evolves rapidly with new technology.
 To understand its impact, we’ll examine how the field has changed in the last five years as well as how it will change in the next five years.

 How Has AI Changed Business in the Last Five Years?